 - 1. Compare, understand and analyze different languages, grammars, Automata and Machines and appreciate their power and convert Automata to Programs and Functions. - 2.
-Contrast and create finite Automats for various problems. - 3.
+Construct finite Automats for various problems. - 3.
 Design automata, regular expressions and context-free grammar accepting and generating a certain language, design of new grammar and languages. - 4.
-Define Push down Automata performing simple tasks and equivalence of PDA and CFGs. - 5.
-Infer solutions to the problems using Turing machines. - 6.
+Define Push Down Automata performing simple tasks and equivalence of PDA and CFGs. - 5.
+Find solutions to the problems using Turing machines. - 6.
 Distinguish between computability, decidability and un-decidability problems.